 Make sure your meat is always thoroughly cooked.
 You can enjoy all the rare steak after the little one is out!

 Try to avoid fresh-squeezed juice from restaurants.
-There is a chance that it’s not pasteurised, meaning this seemingly-harmless drink carries the risk of salmonella and E.coli.
+There is a chance that it's not pasteurised, meaning this seemingly-harmless drink carries the risk of salmonella and E.coli.
+This makes unpasteurised juices among the foods to avoid during early pregnancy and your entire pregnancy journey.

 When buying fruit juice from supermarkets, check the label to see if it's pasteurised first.